Shareholders of Belgian companies are (involuntarily) subject to Cayman tax

 Exception for investments in regulated funds and listed companies

 Obviously, in certain situations, it is completely unreasonable to expect that an investor has access to the aforementioned information.
-Regulated funds (e.g. AIFs) and listed companies are therefore explicitly excluded from the definitions of “legal structure” and “intermediate structure”.
-This means that these entities “break the chain” ; consequently, their investors cannot be considered as a founder of any underlying legal structures, and thus no analysis of the entire underlying investment structure is required.
-This was also recently confirmed by the Ruling Commission (see rulings nr.
-2024.0113 and nr.
-2024.0203).
+Regulated funds (e.g. AIFs) and listed companies are therefore explicitly excluded from the definitions of "legal structure" and "intermediate structure".
+This means that these entities “break the chain" so that their investors cannot be considered as the founder of any underlying legal structures and thus no analysis of the entire underlying investment structure is required.
+This was recently also confirmed by the Ruling Commission (see ruling no 2024.0113).
 A Belgian individual investing in an AIF through a normally taxed Belgian company is thus not subject to the Cayman tax and does not have to make an analysis of the underlying investments.

 Extension of tax deadlines

 In principle, the personal income tax return must be filed by 15 July 2024 (via MyMinfin).
-Given the tightening of the rules for the Cayman tax, many taxpayers will have to report the existence of a legal structure in their tax return for the first time this year.
-For these cases, the filing deadline will be extended to 16 October 2024.
-Note that a return in which a foreign legal structure must be disclosed qualifies as a “complex return”, which is subject to the extended investigation and assessment period of 10 years.
+For taxpayers that have to report the existence of a legal structure in their tax return for the first time this year, the filing deadline will be extended to 16 October 2024.
+Note that a return in which a foreign legal structure must be disclosed qualifies as a "complex return", which is subject to the extended investigation and assessment period of 10 years.

 Conclusion

 Since 1 January 2024, the interposition of a normally taxed company is no longer sufficient to escape the Cayman tax.
 From now on, individuals investing via a normally taxed intermediate structure will also have to check whether the Cayman tax applies.
-If applicable, among other things, the legal structure will have to be declared in the personal income tax return.
-However, an exception applies for investments in regulated funds and listed companies, for which, in principle, an analysis of the underlying investment structure will not be required.
+If applicable, the legal structure will a.o. have to be declared in the personal income tax return.
+However, an exception applies for investments in regulated funds and listed companies, in which case an analysis of the underlying investment structure will in principle not be required.